ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ## Transferring Tokens

-To transfer tokens using the Ultra toolkit, follow these steps closely:
+To transfer tokens using the Ultra tool kit, follow these steps closely:

 ### Step 1: Access the Transaction Builder

-Open the Ultra toolkit and log in with your developer account.
+Open the Ultra tool kit and log in with your developer account.
 Click on the 'Transaction Builder' tab to begin creating a new transaction.

 ![](./images/token-transfer-action-builder.png)